 Trust is a huge issue for most of us, and some of us have an easier time of it than others, according to our life experiences and the attitudes we nurture.
 Many of us test things over and over, and any other way seems too-great a great risk.
 We trust our mistrust because we think it keeps us safe.
+We think it creates predictable and controllable structure.

 This strategy doesn’t actually keep us safe at all… it just makes our world small enough that the mind can continue to try to control it — and “protects” us instead from more and more of our aliveness.